bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 ---
 For our new rotating exhibition, [_Building Blocks: Boston Stories from Urban Atlases_](https://www.leventhalmap.org/digital-exhibitions/building-blocks/), the Map Center hired three high school students from Boston Public Schools as teen curators.
 We asked them to choose a place in the city and explore that site’s history going back to the nineteenth century, using our [urban atlas collection](https://collections.leventhalmap.org/search?utf8=%E2%9C%93&q=urban+atlas&search_field=all_fields) to kick off their research.
 We wanted them to consider how things change and how the present came to be the way it is today.

-Over the course of eight weeks, the students chose their locations and dug into their research using maps, historical documents, local histories, interviews with scholars, and trips to their selected sites.
-They wrote up their findings, selected images to accompany their words, and gave video presentations on their process and what they learned.

 ### Maleeha Wasim: Hathaway Mansion

+{{< figure src="/uploads/2023-01-19/mansion2022.png" caption="The Hathaway Mansion in 2022." class="figure-right" >}}

 _Senior at the John D. O’Bryant High School in Roxbury_

-{{< figure src="/uploads/2023-01-19/mansion2022.png" caption="The Hathaway Mansion in 2022." class="figure-right" >}}

 **Starting Point: A Curious Mansion**